Codeleafly/Smartedit/README.md

 ### Basic Usage

 To open an existing file or create a new one, type `smartedit` followed by the filename.
+The editor's UI will display only the filename for a cleaner experience, while internally managing the full path for saving.

 ```bash
 # Open 'main.py' or create it if it doesn't exist